textwire/textwire.github.io/versioned_docs/version-v2/functions/float.md

 abs(): float
 ```

-Returns the absolute value of a float
+Returns the absolute value of a float.
+If the float is negative, it will return the positive value of it

 #### Input example
 ```html